TylerJM27/camp-critic-mobile/README.md

     -   used each method - getItemAsync, setItemAsync, and deleteItemAsync
 -   Create a new login screen that contains a form, and uses the SecureStore API to store the login credentials

+COMMIT - Expo Notifications API:

+-   Learned and implemented methods to handle both local (client-side) and push (remote, server-generated) notifications on device
+-   Use the Expo Notifications API to generate local notifications, as well as get permissions from the device to send the local notifications

 REACT NATIVE NOTES:

 WEEK 1: